cristinalom/coordinista-service/docs/tutorials/outfits-get-all-outfits-by-season.md

 ## Prerequisites

-* You completed the [Before you begin](before-you-begin.md) tutorial.
+* You completed the [Before you begin](../before-you-begin.md) tutorial.
 * You have outfits stored in the service.
+For details, refer to [Post a new outfit](../api/outfits-post-a-new-outfit.md)

 ## Get an outfit by season